Search by Keyword

 Prevention of Hopelessness

 Your best strategy for preventing hopelessness is to get God’s vision for your life.
 To receive God’s vision, simply ask Him for it; pray your heart out to Him concerning the matter.
 Surrender your will to His.
 Ask Him to reveal any root issues that have held you back.
-Then praise and worship Him in the midst while you wait.
-Also, get into God’s word (The Holy Bible); and ask the Holy Spirit to illuminate the scriptures to you that will best illustrate His heart to you concerning the matter(s), and speak them out as affirmations until you either have peace or until you see God’s provision manifest.
+Praise and worship Him in the midst while you wait.
+Also, get into God’s word, and ask the Holy Spirit to illuminate the scriptures that will best illustrate His heart to you concerning the matter(s).
+Speak them out as affirmations until you either have peace or until you see God’s provision manifest.

 Praying God’s Provision

 When I ask God for provision, I also ask Him to help me receive His provision.
 I do this for two reasons: One, I am mindful that His provision can come in a form I do not expect and I may not recognize initially.
-Two, I am aware the enemy can intercept God’s provision, once it has been released from heaven, before it manifests on earth.
+Two, I am aware the enemy can intercept God’s provision after it has been released from heaven, before it manifests on earth.

 Are there provisions you have asked God for but have not seen the manifestations of yet?
 If so, why?
 Is the manifest provision just not God’s time yet?
 Has there been enemy interference?
 Is there some type of blockage within you, such as unforgiveness or fear, that is causing you to not receive or see the manifest provision?
 Do you need to let go of something first?
 Or does God have something better for you?
 These are legitimate questions for the Holy Spirit.